If you do NOT see the Table of Contents frame to the left of this page, then

 Reductions in charge sizes were dramatic.
 For the pier mentioned above, having three chambers each with 100 pound charges reduced the total explosives from 4000 ponds to just 300.

 For tunnels with convenient overhead access, a manhole-like chamber was built from the overhead surface down to just above the tunnel lining.
 An alternate chamber arrangement, for a tunnel with convenient access to a portal, was as in Figure 4 (sketch from a member of the squad responsible for that target).
-The 7th Army-prescribed charge, 8,000 pounds tetryrol, continued to be used.
+The 7th Army-prescribed charge, 8,000 pounds tetrytol, continued to be used.

 Sabotage to chambers did occur, but overall rarely.
 Targets were inspected weekly.
 Former squad leader Sergeant (Iater CW03) Charles B. Wright recently recalled: "One day, we discovered the lock broken and chamber door hanging open on one of our largest chambers.
 Inside was stuffed with barbed wire, a real pain to clean out.
 We got a stronger padlock for it, never had any more problem."

 Each bridge and tunnel had a comprehensive "target folder."
-It contained maps and sketches of exact location, and charge details such as size, placement and finng mechanisms.
+It contained maps and sketches of exact location, and charge details such as size, placement and firing mechanisms.
 Individually classified CONFIDENTIAL, and as a group SECRET, they were kept in company safes.
 Company commanders or duty officers would rapidly issue them to squad leaders in event of alerts or exercises, also routinely make them available for study by platoon leaders and all platoon and squad NCOs.
 We suspect most squads could do their jobs from memory.
 To our knowledge the battalion never had a security incident.

 Explosives